Summary

 RepDes32.exe repdes.cnt SageBankBalances.tlb SageBankPayments.tlb SageBankReconciliation.tlb SageEBanking.tlb SageEventHandler.Config SageEventHandler.exe SageFolderBrowser.dll SG3D32.DLL sg50Ps32.dll SGAPPBAR.DLL SGCDLG32.DLL SGCOM32.DLL SGCtrlEx.dll SGDT32.DLL SgESchema.xsd SGHELP32.DLL SgHmZLib.dll SGINTL32.DLL SGJPEG32.dll SGLCH32.DLL SGLCH32.USR SGLIST32.DLL SGLOGO32.DLL SGOEdit.ocxv SGOList.ocx SGOPopDg.dll sgopopup.ocx SGOSize.ocx SGOTBar.ocx SGRegister.dll SGRegister.tlb SGRep32.dll SGSchemeDefault.dll SGSchemeManager.dll SGSchemeXml.dll SGSchemeXP.dll SGSTAT32.DLL SGSTDREG.dll SGStdReg.tlb SGTBAR32.DLL SGTOOL32.DLL SGWebBrowser.dll

-NOTE: If you need help uninstalling .NET Framework, please contact your local IT support.
+NOTE: If you need help uninstalling the .NET Framework, contact your local IT support.

 Starting with the highest version number, uninstall .NET: